All Posts

 Using LLVM AddressSanitizer to Detect Overflows

 One topic of security that has perked my interest for a while is fuzzing.
 It’s certainly not a new topic and although I’ve been aware of it, I haven’t really done that much hands on work with it outside of web application fuzzing.
 In this post, I wanted to get the very basics of using fuzzing as a building block for exploit development.
 Recently browsing the Twitterverse I came across a couple of great resources on fuzzing.
+Those are:

 Protostar Exercises on Modern Linux

 Sometime in the past few months the exploit-exercises.com domain expired and you can no longer download the VMs from there.
 Which had me wondering, what would it take to simulate the exploitation experience on a more modern version of Linux.
 The original version used Debian 6.0 with kernel version 2.6.32.
 That is a while ago.
 Instead of installing an old version of Debian, we can start with Ubuntu 18.04 64-bit desktop and build up from there.
+First, we need libc development headers and I realized after some compiler errors that we also need gcc-multilib to be able to compile 32-bit binaries.